awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

 If you have a domain name associated with your EC2 instance's EIP address, you can configure your blog to use that name instead of the EC2 public DNS address\.
 For more information, see [Changing The Site URL](https://wordpress.org/support/article/changing-the-site-url/) on the WordPress website\.

 **Configure your blog**
 You can configure your blog to use different [themes](https://wordpress.org/themes/) and [plugins](https://wordpress.org/plugins/) to offer a more personalized experience for your readers\.
 However, sometimes the installation process can backfire, causing you to lose your entire blog\.
 We strongly recommend that you create a backup Amazon Machine Image \(AMI\) of your instance before attempting to install any themes or plugins so you can restore your blog if anything goes wrong during installation\.
-For more information, see [Creating your own AMI](AMIs.md#creating-an-ami)\.
+For more information, see [Create your own AMI](AMIs.md#creating-an-ami)\.

 **Increase capacity**
 If your WordPress blog becomes popular and you need more compute power or storage, consider the following steps:
 + Expand the storage space on your instance\.
 For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.
 + Move your MySQL database to [Amazon RDS](https://aws.amazon.com/rds) to take advantage of the service's ability to scale easily\.
 + Migrate to a larger instance type\.
-For more information, see [Changing the instance type](ec2-instance-resize.md)\.
+For more information, see [Change the instance type](ec2-instance-resize.md)\.
 + Add additional instances\.
 For more information, see [Tutorial: Increase the availability of your application on Amazon EC2](ec2-increase-availability.md)\.

 **Learn more about WordPress**